lytv/neutts-air/README.md

 *Created by [Neuphonic](http://neuphonic.com/) - building faster, smaller, on-device voice AI*

 State-of-the-art Voice AI has been locked behind web APIs for too long.
-NeuTTS Air is the world’s first super-realistic, on-device, TTS speech language model with instant voice cloning.
+NeuTTS Air is the world's first super-realistic, on-device, TTS speech language model with instant voice cloning.
 Built off a 0.5B LLM backbone, NeuTTS Air brings natural-sounding speech, real-time performance, built-in security and speaker cloning to your local device - unlocking a new category of embedded voice agents, assistants, toys, and compliance-safe apps.

 ## Key Features

-- 🗣Best-in-class realism for its size - produces natural, ultra-realistic voices that sound human
+- 🗣 Best-in-class realism for its size - produces natural, ultra-realistic voices that sound human
-- 📱Optimised for on-device deployment - provided in GGML format, ready to run on phones, laptops, or even Raspberry Pis
+- 📱 Optimised for on-device deployment - provided in GGML format, ready to run on phones, laptops, or even Raspberry Pis
-- 👫Instant voice cloning - create your own speaker with as little as 3 seconds of audio
+- 👫 Instant voice cloning - create your own speaker with as little as 3 seconds of audio
-- 🚄Simple LM + codec architecture built off a 0.5B backbone - the sweet spot between speed, size, and quality for real-world applications
+- 🚄 Simple LM + codec architecture built off a 0.5B backbone - the sweet spot between speed, size, and quality for real-world applications
+- ⚡ **NEW: Hotkey Service** - Copy text, press Cmd+Shift+S, listen in ~2.3s!

 ## Model Details